Barking is not really the problem in domesticated dogs. It’s stopping it when you’ve had enough that causes the headaches!

 Once you are sure that she’s no longer afraid of what she has learned to bark at, you can try exposing her to it so often that she gets bored with it and gives up, a process known as ‘flooding’.

-One very effective way to stop a barking dog is to train her to be quiet on command.
-The difficult part is getting her to understand that command.
+One very effective way to stop a barking dog is to train her to be quiet on request.
+The difficult part is getting her to understand that instruction.
 If you yell at your dog to be quiet she is likely to think you are joining in, not trying to quieten her down!

 If your dog barks generally inside or outside the house, you may think she’s barking at nothing, but the chances are she has some good reason in her own mind.
 Check that she isn’t barking at something you can easily remove, such as a view from the window or something odd hanging in a tree.